 6) Stress-test with real scenarios

 Walk through common scenarios.
 If a major client churns, which seat owns the root cause analysis and the playbook to fix it?
 If cash tightens, which seat owns the rolling 13-week cash forecast?
+Walking through these scenarios helps clarify decision-making authority, ensuring everyone knows who is empowered to make key decisions in each situation.
 If there is confusion, adjust seat boundaries or metrics.

 When people wear multiple hats